Can a Type 1 Diabetic Travel? Yes, they can!

 Find out beforehand about TSA’s guideline for traveling with Type 1 Diabetes.

 You can get a TSA diabetes notification card or a letter from your Endocrinologist indicating that you or your loved one has Type 1 Diabetes and the need for your supplies in order to check blood sugar levels.

 Inform the TSA office of your Medical Devices

 You need to disclose to the TSA officer of your medical condition and the medical devices that you have on your body.
 Inform the TSA where on your body you have your insulin pump and your continuous glucose monitor (CGM) placed.
 It can help speed up the process.

 For my daughter, since she is a child by the time that I am writing this post, they have not done the pat-down.
+TSA does not do pat-downs for children 12 years old and under.
 They just make us go through the metal detector.
-Once she gets older, this might change and she might be subjected to additional screening.